johnkerl/miller/docs6b/docs/reference-dsl-user-defined-functions.md

 * Argument values may be reassigned: they are not read-only.

-* See the section on :ref:`reference-dsl-local-variables` for information on scope and extent of arguments, as well as for information on the use of local variables within functions.
+* See the section on [local variables](reference-dsl-variables.md#local-variables) for information on scope and extent of arguments, as well as for information on the use of local variables within functions.

-* See the section on :ref:`reference-dsl-expressions-from-files` for information on the use of `-f` and `-e` flags.
+* See the section on [Expressions from files](reference-dsl-syntax.md#expressions-from-files) for information on the use of `-f` and `-e` flags.